 Development Awards: To assist skiers under the age of 35 (whether ESC members or not) to get established in ski touring or ski mountaineering.

 Adventure Awards: To assist ESC members to take part in ski touring or ski mountaineering tours that are challenging and adventurous, particularly to rarely visited locations off the beaten track.

 Lectures and webinars

-Lecture evenings are held across the country - often in the Autumn.
-They provide a great opportunity to meet other members face to face and discuss ski touring plans - as well as listening to the lecture.
-The locations vary, but are usually in London, Bristol, the Peak District (Hathersage) and the Lake District (Staveley).
+We hold lecture evenings, usually in the Autumn.
+They provide a great opportunity to meet other members face to face and discuss ski touring plans.
+The locations are usually in London, Bristol, the Peak District, and the Lake District.

 We started a webinar programme in June 2020 and talks so far have included ski touring in Antarctica and a ski trip across the Karakorum.
-The webinars are recorded and made available to all members via YouTube.
+The webinars are recorded and made available to all members via our YouTube channel.